 And lastly there is a circle labeled: Others.
 These are things that only other people can control.
 These include: their responses, their feelings, their words, reactions, choices, decisions, lifestyles, etc. Only other people can control their own lives and situations and so their circle will contain all of these things.

 So what is chaos?
-Chaos, according to Sharon, is when you step out of your circle (MINE) and try to enter into God’s circle or the Others’ circle.
+Chaos, according to Fern, is when you step out of your circle (MINE) and try to enter into God’s circle or the Others’ circle.
 When you step outside of your jurisdiction and attempting to either control a situation or react because of a situation that is not in your circle you are in chaos.

 If I have planned a picnic for Saturday and when I wake up that day the weather is rainy and windy there is nothing I can do about it.
-If I start crying and becoming angry and upset and freaking out then I have left my circle and am dabbling in God’s circle.
-Only God can control the weather in this example and the proper response would be disappointment, prayer, and acceptance.
+If I start crying and becoming angry and upset then I have left my circle and am dabbling in God’s circle.
+Only God can control the weather in this example and the proper response would be disappointment and acceptance.
 No amount of reacting on my part will change the weather or allow for my picnic to proceed as planned.
 Only God can change the weather.
 The same would go for being stuck in traffic.
 As inconvenient as it may be we cannot control it and therefore shouldn’t allow it to disrupt us internally to a point of chaos.
 After all, no amount of screaming or honking will move the traffic any faster.

 This is a very simple tool that can be used in our relationships.
 When we understand our circle of jurisdiction and respond to things that happen around us from a place of peace (our own circle) we will quickly see chaos subside.
 For example, suddenly instead of my whole day being ruined because of a little rain at my picnic we simply move the party to the garage or a friend’s house and keep going.
 Or instead of engaging in a heated argument of defense about my choice to not rescue someone else I can simply walk away and let the other person deal with their own emotions however they choose while not being or feeling responsible.
-After all, I am not responsible for their feelings or choice to argue!

 “Like a city whose walls are broken through is a person who lacks self-control” Proverbs 25:28